EternalBlissed/Vue-Blog/src/markdowns/Self-Host/SearXNG-Docker.md

 # Hosting a Searxng Instance Locally

-This tutorial guides you through setting up a Searxng instance on any Linux machine, using a NanoPi-M4 with Debian 12 Bookworms as an example.
+This tutorial guides you through setting up a Searxng instance on any Linux machine, using a NanoPi-M4 with Debian 12 Bookworm as an example.
 This can be applied to virtually any hardware.
 We'll configure the server with a static IP, such as `192.168.10.10/24`, to ensure accessibility within your LAN.

 To find you local ip, run `ip a` and look under something like eth0 or wlan0